Team-Red-Josh-Matt-Zachery/reviewsService/README.md

 # Sidecountry Shop
-> About
+>
 Sidecountry is an apparel shopping website styled to be mobile-first.
 This repo is the Reviews Service element of the app which showcases my skill set in Web Scale and Back-end optimization.

 ![Intro Image](public/media/current-progress.png)

-The app provides stats and commentary from previous customers as well as the ability to contribute additional reviews, mark as helpful, and flag reviews.
+> The app provides stats and commentary from previous customers as well as the ability to contribute additional reviews, mark as helpful, and flag reviews.

 ## My Contribution to this Project
 I was given a legacy Front-end codebase and tasked with designing a scalable back-end that could maintain performance/resilience under production-level traffic.